Getting to Thinking and Doing... Quickly

 Constraints: Maddening at First, Helpful Later

-Many people get overwhelmed by the fact that they can have only five objectives or projects.
+Many people get overwhelmed by the fact that they can have only five projects.
 There’s no way they can get everything they need to get done with so few spots.

 When’s the last time you accomplished more than five meaningful projects in one day?
 When’s the last time you accomplished more than five Big Goals in a month?
 (If you have, can I have some of whatever you’ve got?)

-Effective people consistently manage to do between three and five meaningful projects or objectives at a time-horizon.
+Effective people consistently manage to do between three and five meaningful projects at a time-horizon.
 (That is, 3-5 month-sized projects, 3-5 quarter-sized projects, and so on.)

 Let me flip this on you: imagine that you were able to accomplish three meaningful projects every weekday.
 (I’m giving you the weekend off... aren’t I nice?)
 That’s 15 projects per week, or 60 projects per month.